One is the best wood for smoking meat between Hickory and Mesquite.

 Mesquite wood is significantly more expensive than Hickory wood.

 It costs nearly $20 for a small bag, but expect the price to rise even higher if you buy it at a restaurant.

-Every time you need more wood for your smoker, you’ll most likely end up spending at least $25.
+Every time you need more wood for your smoker, you’ll spend at least $25.

 One way around this is to spend a few bucks on each type of wood you want to use, but keep in mind that the flavor will be very different, so combining them in your smoker is not always recommended.

-If you mix them, make one of them lighter in flavor to add chips every 20 minutes rather than waiting an hour or two before adding more smoke.
+If you mix them, make one of them lighter in flavor by adding chips every 20 minutes rather than waiting an hour or two before adding more smoke.

 Tips for smoking with wood

 Here are some pointers to keep in mind if you’re smoking with wood:

 - Start smoking your food as soon as possible.